EmilienDupont/emiliendupont.github.io/resume.md

     </p>
     Machine Learning Scientist<br>
     <p style="color:#7a7a7a">
-      Created, implemented and deployed machine learning algorithms to solve problems in time series, vision and geology, improving state of the art for several tasks &bull; Research on deep generative models with a focus on learning interpretable representations
+      Created, implemented and deployed machine learning algorithms to solve problems in time series, vision and geology, improving state of the art for several tasks.
+Research on deep generative models with a focus on learning interpretable representations
     </p>
   </div>